 So we’ve compiled a list of the best mobile providers in Germany to help you on your way.

 There are a lot of networks (die Netzwerke) in Germany.
 Many of the smaller ones are subsidiaries of the bigger companies.
-The main thing to know is that there are four main providers in Germany:
+The main thing to know is that there are four main mobile network providers in Germany:

 Possibly the most expensive of all the networks, it has been rated Germany’s best provider of network coverage for several years.
-If you’re going to be living in a remote part of Germany or travelling a lot around the country, then Deutsche Telekom is worth paying that little bit extra for.
+If you’re going to be living in a remote part of Germany or traveling a lot around the country, then Deutsche Telekom is worth paying that little bit extra for.